audiojs/audio-buffer-utils/README.md

 utils.slice(buffer, start?, end?);

-//Create a new buffer by concatting passed buffers. utils.concat(buffer1, buffer2, buffer3, ...);
+//Create a new buffer by concatting passed buffers.
+//Channels are extended to the buffer with maximum number, and filled with zeros.
+//Sample rate is changed to the maximum of the buffers utils.concat(buffer1, buffer2, buffer3, ...);

 //Change the duration of the buffer, cutting the signal or filling with zeros